-We live in an increasingly fragile world with complex inter-dependencies and increasingly insidious uncertainty.
-We all now know how we dealt with the virus, but the next big challenge may blindside us even more - the future is always unknown.
+We live in an increasingly fragile world with complex inter-dependencies and insidious uncertainty.
+We all experienced the reaction to the virus, but the next big challenge may blindside us even more.

 Things like 100% circular, climate-adaptive cities and renewable energy all help, but if our social systems are not resilient, the next global event will see us topple again.

 Moving beyond a buzzword